gbowne1/ProgrammerNotes/configure-eslint.md

 "workspaces" - This configuration is used in a monorepo setup to specify the workspaces to apply the ESLint configuration to.

+"ecmaFeatures" - This is an object.
+This specifies support for ECMAScript (JavaScript) features like jsx and classes.

+"ecmaVersion" - number value: A number representing the ECMAScript version to parse the code against (e.g., 2023)

+"codeFrame" - This is a boolean value, true to include code frames, false to omit them

+"settings" - Provides settings for ESLint to interpret code in specific contexts.

+"react" - An object or a boolean, depending on where used in the configuration, enables ESLint's built-in rules for React applications.

+"version" - This is a string and an optional property that can be used to specify an ESLint shareable config version.

+"jest"- An object or a boolean, depending on where used in the configuration, enables rules specific to Jest testing environments.

+"browser" - A boolean value, this enables rules for code running in a browser environment

+"commonjs" - A boolean value, this nables rules for code using the CommonJS module system

+"amd" -  Enables rules for code using the Asynchronous Module Definition (AMD) format.

+"es6" - An object or boolean, Enables or configures rules for ECMAScript 6 (ES6) features.

+"allowImportExportEverywhere" - This is a boolean value to allow imports and exports anywhere, false to restrict them to module top-level.

 ## Configurations

 Common configurations in "rules" are, and they should be: